Compare School Options

 How much does an online master’s in data science degree cost?

-According to the National Center for Education Statistics, graduate degrees such as this cost an average of $19,792.
+According to the National Center for Education Statistics, the average cost of graduate school tuition is $20,513.

-The exact cost students pay will depend on several factors, including whether the program is located at a private school (which is more expensive than a public school) and whether they will be an out-of-state student (which is usually more costly than attending in-state).
+The exact cost students pay will depend on several factors, including whether the program is located at a private school (which is usually more expensive than a public school) and whether they will be an out-of-state student (public schools tend to charge out-of-state students much more than in-state students).
 The number of credits required will also affect the overall cost, with programs requiring more credits generally costing more than those requiring fewer credits.

 How long does it take to earn an online master’s in data science degree?

-Students who are pursuing their online master’s in data science on a full-time basis can complete standard programs in two years and accelerated programs in one year.
-Part-time students should avoid accelerated programs, which may take about three years to finish a standard program.
+Students who are pursuing their online master’s in data science on a full-time basis can usually earn their degree within two years, while part-time students may need up to five years.

 Is an online master's in data science worth it?

 Earning an online master’s degree in data science offers significant value for several reasons.
 Data science is in high demand across various industries, and professionals with data science expertise are sought after by employers.
-They often command competitive salaries due to their specialized skills and knowledge, which are essential for data-driven decision-making.
-For example, a quantitative analyst makes a median salary of $112,117 to $142,346.
-Some positions, such as chief data officer, can make appreciably more.
+They often command highly competitive salaries due to their specialized skills and knowledge, which are essential for data-driven decision-making.

 A master’s in data science opens doors to diverse career paths, allowing graduates to work in fields as varied as finance, healthcare, marketing, and technology.
 Data scientists play a pivotal role in shaping business strategies, marketing campaigns, product development, and more, making a significant impact on an organization’s success.